BitcoinDesign/Guide/guide/daily-spending-wallet/sending.md

 {% include image-gallery.html pages = page.imagesLightning %}

-In this example, the user is scanning a QR to make a payment.
+In this example, the user scans a QR to make a payment.
 This wallet recognizes it as an on-chain address.
 It is capable of making the on-chain payment with submarine swaps.
-However, that would involve a longer confirmation time and higher fee for such a small payment.
-It immediately pulls up a modal notification to warn the user that they will have to wait longer for the payment to settle, and pay a higher fee.
+However, that would involve a longer confirmation time and a higher fee for such a small payment.
+It immediately pulls up a modal notification to warn the user that they will have to wait longer for the payment to settle and pay a higher fee.
 It informs them they can pay instantly if they can get a different type of QR code from the sender.

 If the user has already had this problem before, they will know to ask the recipient for a different type of QR code.
 If not, they can use the "help me" screen to get more information.